lucky-patty/General-Meeting-API/README.md

 Summarise your minute meeting with ease with our API.

 ## Goal
-This API aims to transcript the audio meeting then use AI to summarise the meeting
+This API aims to transcript the audio meeting and use AI to summarise the meeting using WhisperAI / GPT

 ## Architecture
 Instead of using Javascript or Typescript we will use Golang since it excels in concurrency